Twitter may notify users exposed to Russian propaganda during 2016 election

 A Twitter spokeswoman did not immediately respond to a request for comment about plans to notify its users.

-Facebook Inc in December created a portal where its users could learn whether they had liked or followed accounts created by the Internet Research Agency.
+Facebook Inc in December created a portal where its users could learn whether they interacted with accounts created by the Internet Research Agency.

 Both companies and Alphabet’s YouTube appeared before the Senate committee on Wednesday to answer lawmaker questions about how their efforts to combat the use of their platforms by violent extremists, such as the Islamic State.